LLNL/HPC-Tutorials/openmp/monitoring_debugging_and_performance_analysis.md

 * There are a variety of performance analysis tools that can be used with OpenMP programs.
 Searching the web will turn up a wealth of information.

-* At LC, a list of some of the computing tools we support can be found at: https://hpc.llnl.gov/software/development-environment-software.
+* At LC, the list of supported computing tools can be found at: https://hpc.llnl.gov/software.

 * These tools vary significantly in their complexity, functionality and learning curve.
 Covering them in detail is beyond the scope of this tutorial.